FreeCAD/FreeCAD-documentation/wiki/Expressions.md

   round(x)    [Rounding](https://en.wikipedia.org/wiki/Rounding) to the nearest integer                                                          all trunc(x)    [Truncation](https://en.wikipedia.org/wiki/Truncation) to the nearest integer in the direction of zero                             all

 ### Statistical / aggregate functions

 [Aggregate functions](https://en.wikipedia.org/wiki/Aggregate_function) take one or more arguments.
 Individual arguments to aggregate functions may consist of ranges of cells.
 A range of cells is expressed as two cell references separated by a colon {{Incode|:}}, for example {{Incode|average(B1:B8)}} or {{Incode|sum(A1:A4; B1:B4)}}.
 The cell references may also use cell aliases, for example {{Incode|average(StartTemp:EndTemp)}}.

-These aggregate functions are supported:
+The following aggregate functions are supported:

   Function                 Description                                                                                                                          Value range